 KU's Pell Advantage

-To qualify for KU’s Pell Advantage, you must
+To qualify for KU’s Pell Advantage for the 2018-19 school year, you must

 - Be eligible to receive a Pell Grant when you enter KU